galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon question %} Questions
 >
+> 1. Is the *Pasilla* gene (ps, FBgn0261552) downregulated by the RNAi treatment?
-> 1. Is the FBgn0003360 gene differentially expressed because of the treatment?
+> 2. Is the FBgn0003360 gene differentially expressed because of the treatment?
 If yes, how much?
-> 2. We could also hypothetically be interested in the effect of the sequencing (or other secondary factors in other cases).
+> 3. We could also hypothetically be interested in the effect of the sequencing (or other secondary factors in other cases).
 How would we know the differentially expressed genes because of sequencing type?
-> 3. We would like to analyze the interaction between the treatment and the sequencing.
+> 4. We would like to analyze the interaction between the treatment and the sequencing.
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
+You can manually check for the `FBgn0261552` in the first column or use the **Filter** tool with `c1 == "FBgn0261552"`.
+The fold-change is negative so it is indeed downregulated and the adjusted p-value is below 0.05 so it is part of the significantly changed genes.
+> > 2.
 FBgn0003360 is differentially expressed because of the treatment: it has a significant adjusted p-value ($$4.0 \cdot 10^{-178} << 0.05$$).
 It is less expressed (`-` in the log2FC column) in treated samples compared to untreated samples, by a factor ~8 ($$2^{log2FC} = 2^{2.99977727873544}$$).
-> > 2.
+> > 3.
 DESeq2 in Galaxy returns the comparison between the different levels for the 1st factor, after correction for the variability due to the 2nd factor.
 In our current case, treated against untreated for any sequencing type.
 To compare sequencing types, we should run DESeq2 again switching factors: factor 1 (treatment) becomes factor 2 and factor 2 (sequencing) becomes factor 1.
-> > 3.
+> > 4.
 To add the interaction between two factors (e.g. treated for paired-end data vs untreated for single-end), we should run DESeq2 another time but with only one factor with the following 4 levels:
 > >    - treated-PE
 > >    - untreated-PE
 > >    - treated-SE